SeedTactics/fms-insight/docs/client-flexibility-analysis.md

 clicking on stations in the legend you can enable or disable the viewing of specific stations.
 By clicking on a point you can obtain details about that specific cycle in a tooltip and open the material card for the cycle.
-Finally, the chart can be zoomed by clicking and dragging or by manually setting the zoom range via the button in the bottom-right corner.
+Finally, the chart can be zoomed by clicking and dragging.

 The example screenshot above is an example of a part program which might need improvement.
 We see that most of the machine cycles are fine at around 40